Quillianne/drivers-ddboat-ros2/ros2_image_builder/README.md

 # DDBoat ROS 2 base image Build Guide

+ros:humble-ros-base docker image doesn't exist in armhf so we have to build it ourself.
-This guide walks you through building a Docker image for ROS 2 Humble on 32-bit ARM (armhf) and multi-architecture variants using Docker Buildx, then running it on a host or pushing it to a registry.
+This guide walks you through building a Docker image for ROS 2 Humble on multi-architecture (armhf and arm64) using Docker Buildx, then running it on a host or pushing it to a registry.
 On my M4 PRO, building took approximatively 40 minutes for armhf (and 4min for arm64)

 It is better to build them on a PC and not on the raspberry pi

 The `build_and_push.sh` script reads the target repository from `../.env`.
-Edit `ROS2_IMAGE` in that file if you plan to push to your own registry.
+Edit `ROS2_IMAGE` in that file if you plan to push to your own registry using this script.

 ---